-The maintenance procedures may vary with the type of finish or wax used on the hardwood floors.
-The information below is based on floors with polyurethane.
+Hardwood floor maintenance procedures are dependent on the type of finish used on the hardwood floors.
+The information below is based on floors finished with polyurethane.

 The most common mistake homeowners make when caring for their wood floors is using the wrong products.
-Any product containing wax or silicone can dull the finish on your floors.
-The wax can prevent the polyurethane from adhering to the floor during a maintenance buffing and coating.
+Any product containing wax or silicone can dull the finish on your hardwood floors.
+The wax or silicone solvents can prevent the polyurethane from properly adhering to the hardwood floor during a maintenance buffing and coating.

 Key is Protection